Khalil Sakakini: Biography

 Sari Sakakini's sudden death of a heart attack in 1953 at the age of 39 was a devastating blow.
 Khalil Sakakini died three months later, on 13 August 1953.
 Sakakini's two daughters, Dumya and Hala, lived together in Ramallah until their deaths, in 2002 and 2003, respectively.
-The two sisters had long careers in education.
+The two sisters had careers in education.
 Hala Sakakini edited her father's journals, published in 1955, and wrote two memoirs in English, Jerusalem and I and Twosome.

 Pedagogic career

 In 1909, Khalil Sakakini founded the Dusturiyyah school or National School, which became known for its Arab nationalist approach.
 Sakakini pioneered a progressive education system: no grades, prizes or punishments for the students, and emphasis being placed on music, education and athletics.
 He also introduced new methods of teaching Arabic, and made it the primary language of instruction instead of Turkish.

 Wasif Jawhariyyeh, noted for his memoirs of early 20th century Jerusalem, was a pupil of his in the Dusturiyyah School.
 He praised Sakakini's education style.